Padraic-O-Mhuiris/nix-presentation/slides.md

 - no writing to file
 - no output
 - doesn't actually do anything, in the traditional sense
-- Only purpose is to call the `derivation` function
+- <ins>Only purpose is to call the `derivation` function</ins>
-- The only side-effect as it write's a derivation a path in the nix store
+- The only side-effect is that it writes a derivation path in the nix store

 </v-clicks>